himedlooff/DragonSlayers-I/index.md

 Donation Requirements:

 1. Keep your donated to received ratio within 1:3 (1 donation : 3 received)
-2. Current minimum donation is 100 (subjected to change as our clan grow)
+2. Current minimum donation is 400 (subjected to increase as our clan grow)

 Elder Requirements:  (subjected to change as our clan grow)